MartinT86/MartinT86.github.io/_posts/2016-11-20-dot-net-core.md

     app.UseStaticFiles();

-There was one final head scratcher that I was struggling with before using Razor views would work for me.
+There was one final head scratcher that I was struggling with before I could get Razor views to work.
 In you project.json, if you have run "dotnet new" you should have a section called "buildOptions".
 In this section you will need to add "preserveCompilationContext" as below;

     "buildOptions": {